johndevitis/classy/README.md

 # matlab class definition magic
 classy.m is a matlab classdef utility function.

 Notes:

-* classy is not a subclass of the file class (https://github.com/johndevitis/file)
+* classy is a subclass of the [file class](https://github.com/johndevitis/file). this means the file class will need to be on your matlab search path.

 # examples

 ## create a stand-alone custom class
 create instance of classy
 ```
 c = classy()